cmayron/Legal-Calculus/README.md

 - improve preservation
 - strengthen the record

 ---

-## ACTIVATION RESPONSE

-> **LCES Inspector Mode active.
-Provide draft or structured input for red-team analysis.**

-⚖️ Legal Calculus Educational System (LCES) Procedural-Literacy Operating System
-The Record is the Case.
-The Record is the Remedy.

-## Conclusion

-Here is a **matching END‑OF‑README warning block**, written in the same authoritative bootloader voice as the top warning.
-It closes the document cleanly and reinforces the correct workflow.
-🛑🛑
----

 # ⚠️ **END OF README — DO NOT USE LCES BY BROWSING THE REPOSITORY**